 Inovalis SA was considered a promoter of the REIT for the purposes of applicable securities legislation in connection with the July 2016 equity offering.
 The nature of the relationship between Inovalis SA and the REIT is described under "Asset and Property Management Services".
-As of December 31, 2017, Inovalis SA holds 1,495,441 Units and 1,679,370 Exchangeable securities, representing approximately 13.3% ownership in the REIT on a fully exchanged basis through the ownership of Exchangeable securities (being all the securities of that class).
+As of the date of this Annual Information Form, Inovalis SA holds 1,048,447 Units and 844,673 Exchangeable securities, representing approximately 8.1% ownership in the REIT on a fully exchanged basis through the ownership of Exchangeable securities (being all the securities of that class).